 Scholar-athletes were selected from Conference USA's 12 institutions and 20 sports (combining indoor and outdoor track and field).
 In addition to Rice University's eight selections, Southern Miss and UAB each had two selections.
 Six Conference USA-member institutions had one student-athlete selected apiece.

-Owls to Host 39th Annual Rice Invitational
+Owls Set to Host 40th Annual Rice Invitational

-Firth Competes At NCAA Championships
+Firth Leads The Way At NCAA Regional

 - Top Videos /